swsnr/swsnr.de/archlinux/_posts/2024-01-28-archlinux-rescue-image-with-mkosi.md

 ## Configure networking

-In addition to our custom preset file the default systemd preset applies, which enables `systemd-resolved` and `systemd-networkd` and thus provides us with a small yet capable network management stack in the
+In addition to our custom preset file the default systemd preset applies, which enables `systemd-resolved` and `systemd-networkd` and thus provides us with a small yet capable network management stack in the rescue system.
 However, we still need to configure this stack a bit for proper networking when booting the image on real hardware.

 We first put `systemd-resolved` into the recommended `stub` mode for the `resolv.conf` file, to make sure all DNS resolution goes through resolved, by placing the `resolv.conf` symlink to `/run/systemd/resolve/stub-resolv.conf` into the `mkosi.extra` directory (the diff actually describes a symlink in Git):